 Please contact the General Medicine department for more information.

 CETU offers practical support for junior doctors as they move towards specialisation.

-The Regional RMO Careers Fair is held over two evenings in March each year.
-It is for all RMOs and interested medical students in the Auckland region and aims to help RMOs think about their future career options and gives practical advice on how to apply for particular training programmes.
+The RMO Careers Fair is usually held annually and it is for all RMOs and interested medical students in the Auckland region and aims to help RMOs think about their future career options and gives practical advice on how to apply for particular training programmes.

 Clinical Education & Training Unit